 With easy access to the centre of London, you’ll never run out of museums and galleries to meander around, but Lewisham itself is home to a diverse set of attractions.
 One such attraction, the Lewisham Arthouse, is an artist-ran cooperative space that’s housed in the historic old building of the Carnegie Library and features work from the best on-the-rise artists of the area.

 Lewisham is a particularly green and leafy area of London, enjoying access to a range of wide-open spaces that are free for everybody to enjoy.
 Locals take their pick from Manor House Gardens, the historic Blackheath Common, or appropriately named Hilly Fields whenever they want to take a respite from the hustle and bustle of city life and relax in some some green space

 Over the past few years, recent developments in Lewisham have enhanced the streetscape and provided much-needed housing in South London along with an exciting range of new amenities.
-One such development launching late 2023 is Get Living’s Lewisham neighbourhood, its third across London.
-Located on the roundabout just outside of the station, the new neighbourhood is bringing brand new flats and co-living studio apartments to rent as well as a new Multiplex cinema (the first cinema in the area), cafes, fitness spaces and more.
+One such development launching late 2023 is Newton Place – Get Living’s Lewisham neighbourhood and its third across London.
+Located on the roundabout just outside of the station, the new neighbourhood is bringing brand new flats and co-living studio apartments to rent as well as a new restaurants, cafes, fitness spaces and more.

 Greenwich viewpoint overlooking the Royal Observatory